Nothing

 #'

-#' @param refit if FALSE, new data will be simulated and scaled residuals will be created by comparing observed data with new data.
-If TRUE, the model will be refit on the simulated data (parametric bootstrap), and scaled residuals will be created by comparing observed with refitted residuals.
+#' @param refit If FALSE, new data will be simulated and scaled residuals will be created by comparing observed data with new data.
+If TRUE, the model will be refitted on the simulated data (parametric bootstrap), and scaled residuals will be created by comparing observed with refitted residuals.

-#' @param ... parameters to pass on to the simulate function of the model object.
+#' @param ...
+Further parameters to pass on to the simulate function of the model object.
 An important use of this is to specify whether simulations should be conditional on the current random effect estimates, e.g. via re.form.
 Note that not all models support syntax to specify conditional or unconditional simulations.
-See also details
+See details and [getSimulations].

-#' @param seed the random seed to be used within DHARMa.
+#' @param seed The random seed to be used within DHARMa.
 The default setting, recommended for most users, is keep the random seed on a fixed value 123.
 This means that you will always get the same randomization and thus the same result when running the same code.
-NULL = no new seed is set, but previous random state will be restored after simulation.
-FALSE = no seed is set, and random state will not be restored.
+If NULL, no new seed is set, but previous random state will be restored after simulation.
+If FALSE, no seed is set, and random state will not be restored.
 The latter two options are only recommended for simulation experiments.
 See vignette for details.

-#' @param rotation optional rotation of the residual space prior to calculating the quantile residuals.
-The main purpose of this is to remove residual autocorrelation.
-See details below, section *residual auto-correlation*, and help of [getQuantile].
+#' @param rotation Optional rotation of the residual space prior to calculating the quantile residuals.
+The main purpose of this is to account for residual covariance as created by temporal, spatial or phylogenetic autocorrelation.
+See details below, section *residual autocorrelation* as well as the help of [getQuantile] and, for a practical example, [testTemporalAutocorrelation].

 #'